calberod21/PROYECTOMIR/README.md

 ### Hardware requirements

-PC with 4 GB RAM and Intel Core i5 Processor or later.
+* PC with 4 GB RAM (or higher).
+* Intel Core i5 Processor or later.
+* 5 GB of free disk space.

 ### Software requirements

-Windows 10
+* Windows 8 or later.
-Matlab 2012b or later.
+* Matlab 2012b or later.

 ## Maintainers